Skip to main content

 kubectl -n kube-system create serviceaccount <serviceaccount_name>

-Specify <serviceaccount_name> — service account name.
+Specify <serviceaccount_name> — the name of the service account.

 kubectl create clusterrolebinding <clusterrolebinding_name> --clusterrole=cluster-admin --serviceaccount=kube-system:<serviceaccount_name>